chainguard-dev/edu-images-demos/php/wordpress/README.md

 # WordPress Chainguard Image Demos

-This directory contains a set of demos that show how to use the ChainGuard WordPress Image.
+This directory contains a set of demos that show how to use the Chainguard WordPress Image.

-All demos use Docker Compose to set up a LEMP environment composed by three services: PHP-FPM*, MariaDB and Nginx.
+All demos use Docker Compose to set up a LEMP - **L**inux, (**e**)Nginx, **M**ariaDB, and **P**HP - environment composed of three services: PHP-FPM*, MariaDB and Nginx.
 The environment variables are set in a `.env` file that is included in each demo and can be modified to suit your needs.

 *The WordPress image has PHP-FPM built-in.